-The library that implements share, and that we use to execute transformed functional logic programs, is available online.
-The implementation ideas, the operation that allows to observe results of computations with explicit sharing, as well as equational laws that allow to reason about such computations are not in the scope of this paper but described elsewhere [8].
+The library that implements share, and that we use to execute transformed functional logic programs, is available online2.
+The implementation ideas, the operation that allows to observe results of computations with explicit sharing, as well as equational laws that allow to reason about such computations are not in the scope of this paper but are described elsewhere [11].

-3 Transforming Functional Logic Programs
+4 Transforming Functional Logic Programs

 In this section we formally define the transformation of functional logic programs into monadic functional programs, i.e., pure Haskell programs.
 In order to simplify the transformation scheme, we consider functional logic programs in flat form as a starting point of our transformation.
-Flat programs are a standard representation for functional logic programs where the strategy of pattern matching is explicitly represented by case expressions.
-Since source programs can be easily translated into the flat form [12], we omit further details about the transformation of source programs into flat programs but define the syntax of flat programs before we present our transformation scheme.
+Flat programs are a standard representation of functional logic programs where the strategy of pattern matching is explicitly represented by case expressions.
+Since source programs can be easily translated into the flat form [15], we omit further details about the transformation of source programs into flat programs but define the syntax of flat programs before we present our transformation scheme.

-3.1 Syntax of Flat Functional Logic Programs
+4.1 Syntax of Flat Functional Logic Programs

-As a first step we fix the language of polymorphic type expressions.
-We denote by $\overline{o_n}$ the sequence of objects $o_1, \ldots, o_n$ .
+As a first step, we fix the language of polymorphic type expressions.
+In the following, we denote by $\overline{o_n}$ the sequence of objects $o_1, \ldots, o_n \ (n \ge 0)$.

 Definition 1 (Syntax of Type Expressions).
-Type expressions are either type variables $\alpha$ or type constructors T applied to type expressions:
+Type expressions are either type variables α or type constructors T applied to type expressions:

-$\tau ::= \alpha \mid T(\overline{\tau_n})$
+$$\tau ::= \alpha \mid T(\overline{\tau_n})$$

 Function types are of the form $\overline{\tau_n} \to \tau$ where $\overline{\tau_n}, \tau$ are type expressions.
-We denote by $\mathcal{T}$ the set of all function types.
+We denote by \mathcal{T} the set of all function types.3

-As discussed in Section 1, functional logic programs contain program rules as well as declarations of data types.
+As discussed in Section 2, functional logic programs contain program rules as well as declarations of data types.
 We summarize type declarations in the notion of a program signature.